fiveagency/ios-swift-guide/Code Style/README.md

 The static/non-static group and different visibility groups must be separated by a newline.
 If you want, you can extract properties into separate extensions grouped by visibility but `public` properties must be a part of class declaration.
 <br/><br/>
 Nested classes and `typealiases` should be declared before properties, at the top of the class.
-Order of the declarations should be:
+Order of the declarations should be from least restrictive to most restrictive:
-1. `public` before `internal` and `internal` before `private`
+1. `public` -> `internal` -> `private`

 **Use:**
 ```swift